yash-kumar-18/cpp-beginner-projects/README.md

 Applies condition:

-Age ≥ 18 → Eligible to vote.
+1. Age ≥ 18 → Eligible to vote.

-Age < 18 → Not eligible to vote.
+2. Age < 18 → Not eligible to vote.

 Displays result:

 "You Are Eligible To Vote" or "You Are Not Eligible To Vote".

+# Water_State_Checker.cpp
+Purpose:
+Determines the physical state of water (solid, liquid, or gaseous) based on its temperature in Celsius.

+Process:

+User enters the temperature of water in Celsius.

+Program checks the input value.

+Applies conditions:

+1. Temperature < 0°C → Water is in solid state (ice).

+2. Temperature ≥ 100°C → Water is in gaseous state (steam).

+3. Temperature between 0°C and 100°C → Water is in liquid state.

+Displays result:

+"Your Water Is In Solid State", "Your Water Is In Liquid State", or "Your Water Is In Gaseous State".